A new adaptation of the classic Gothic novel Wuthering Heights is being released in cinemas on 14 February 2026 – just in time for Valentine's Day.

 Yorkshire Dales

-Perhaps unsurprisingly, the new adaptation has mainly been filmed in the Yorkshire Dales National Park.
+Perhaps unsurprisingly, the new adaptation's outdoor scenes have mainly been filmed in the Yorkshire Dales National Park.
 The book is set on the Yorkshire moors, with the wild landscape as much of a character as Cathy and Heathcliff – as well as reflecting their tempestuous relationship.

 Hertfordshire

-When not on location in the Yorkshire Dales, most of the filming for Wuthering Heights took place at Sky Studios Elstree, in Hertfordshire.
+When not on location in the Yorkshire Dales, most of the filming for Wuthering Heights took place at Sky Studios Elstree, near Watford.
+The state-of-the-art studio has 12 sound stages designed to recreate any kind of movie setting.
+It is likely where some of the more fantastic interior shots were filmed.

 Discover where more of your favourite TV series and films were filmed